westerndevs/western-devs-website/source/_posts/2020-05-22-kubernetes-my-journey-part-5a.md

 |----------------------|---------------------------|--------------|----------------------------|
 ```

-You should be able to log into pgAdmin4 with the credentials we've come to know and love (**user:** admin@mydomain.com **pwd:** P@ssw0rd!).
+You should be able to log into pgAdmin4 with the credentials we've come to know and love (**user:** admin@codingwithdave.xyz **pwd:** P@ssw0rd!).
 Once in there, you will be able to re-create your server list entry, but this time, the location of the server is the name of the postgres service, as described in the metadata: element of the yaml.

 ```yaml
 metadata: